Getting to grips with a hybrid cloud environment for Asia Pacific enterprise

 This all adds to the complexity and cost of managing a mix of multiple public and private clouds.
 On the one hand, IT managers are wary of giving up direct control of their data, applications and infrastructure.
 On the other hand, in-house cloud expertise is in short supply globally, and Asia Pacific is no exception.

 This dilemma is preventing many organisations from moving to the cloud with confidence.
-They don’t want to be locked in to one provider, and they insist on retaining the governance and control to manage their own growth.
-But at the same time, they can see the benefit of a robust and flexible enterprise IT solution that includes multiple data centres and multiple cloud services.
+They don't want to be locked in to one provider, and they insist on retaining the governance and control to manage their own growth.
+But at the same time, they can see the benefit of a robust and flexible enterprise IT solution that includes multiple data centers and multiple cloud services.

 So what do you need to think about when implementing a hybrid cloud strategy?